RyozuK/MOD_Template/README.md

 ### Accounts to make
   * **GitHub**: Create a GitHub account if you don't already have one.
 GitHub allows you to host your mod project, collaborate with others, and keep track of your changes using version control.

+### Enable Logging
+Let's turn on the Unity/BepInEx console, if we haven't already.
+This will be extremely helpful for solving issues when debugging your mod later.
+* First, in your Steam Library, select Elin, click the Gear icon->"Manage"->"Browse Local Files".
+* Note this folder path for later, you'll need this information for later.
+* Open the ```BepInEx\Config``` folder.
+Inside there, open ``BepInEx.cfg``
+* Around line 38, change ``Enabled = false`` to ``Enabled = true``.

+## Project Details: Per-Mod Tasks
+Each mod project begins by creating a copy of the template, then modifying it to suit your needs.

+Before you begin modding, you'll need to make some initial changes to the provided files.
+To start, let's make sure we understand that a project folder and a mod folder are separate things.
+The project folder contains all the source code, resources, and information for the project, much of which isn't needed for the mod itself.
+The mod folder is a separate folder that the game itself looks at to load information for the mod.
+As such, placing the project folder itself into the game directory is a bad idea.

 ### Initial setup
   * **Use GitHub Template**: Start by using this template to copy the project repository to your own GitHub account.
 This will serve as the base for your mod development.
 Look for a big green button in the top right of this repository's page labeled ``Use This Template``
     * Now is a good time to do a little planning ahead, come up with a unique and descriptive name for your repository that reflects the kind of mod you plan to make.